Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs), such as ChatGPT (a sibling model to InstructGPT~\citet{ouyang2022training}), GPT-4~\citep{bubeck2023sparks}, PaLM~\cite{chowdhery2022palm}, and other open-source language models~\citep{alpaca}, have revolutionized the applications in natural language processing, especially interacting with humans in a prompt paradigm.
-These LLMs manifest remarkable general capabilities to solve various tasks but also pose risks of misuse by malicious users, as evidenced by the prevalence of jailbreak prompts, such as the \texttt{DAN} series~\citep{liu2023jailbreaking,JailbreakChat}.
-Jailbreak prompts~\citep{gupta2023chatgpt} are specially crafted inputs that aim to bypass or override the default limitations imposed by the mission of AI for social good.
-To ensure the text safety produced by large language models, researchers have invested effort in using instruction tuning~\cite{ouyang2022training} and Reinforcement Learning from Human or AI Feedback (RLHF/RLAIF)~\citep{stiennon2022learning,bai2022constitutional,wang2023selfinstruct} to guide large language models to align with human values.
-These alignments remain incredibly vulnerable to jailbreak chat~\citep{wolf2023fundamental}, one of the tricky problems that large language models face, leading to an undesired behavior or degenerating the robustness capabilities of LLMs, as illustrated in Figure~\ref{fig:demo}.
+Large language models (LLMs), such as ChatGPT (a sibling model to InstructGPT~\citep{ouyang2022training}), GPT-4~\citep{bubeck2023sparks}, PaLM~\cite{chowdhery2022palm}, and other open-source alternatives~\citep{alpaca}, have revolutionized applications in natural language processing, especially in human-machine interaction within a prompt paradigm.
+These LLMs demonstrate remarkable general capabilities for solving various tasks but also pose risks of misuse by malicious users, as evidenced by the prevalence of jailbreak prompts, like the \texttt{DAN} series~\citep{liu2023jailbreaking,JailbreakChat}.
+Jailbreak prompts~\citep{gupta2023chatgpt} are meticulously crafted inputs that aim to bypass or override the default limitations imposed by the AI's mission for social good.
+To ensure the textual safety produced by large language models, researchers have invested effort in utilizing instruction tuning~\cite{ouyang2022training} and Reinforcement Learning from Human or AI Feedback (RLHF/RLAIF)~\citep{stiennon2022learning,bai2022constitutional,wang2023selfinstruct} to guide large language models towards alignment with human values.
+However, these alignments remain incredibly vulnerable to jailbreak chats~\citep{wolf2023fundamental} – one of the challenging issues that large language models encounter.
+This vulnerability can lead to undesired behavior or a degradation of the robust performance of LLMs, as illustrated in Figure~\ref{fig:demo}.

-Currently, some research~\citep{wang2023decodingtrust,liu2023jailbreaking,wang2022toxicity} focuses on evaluating the jailbreaking of LLMs.
-However, these evaluations are often limited to determining whether the jailbreak prompt can successfully circumvent the constraints of LLMs, while ignoring output robustness.
-If a user query contains a dangerous instruction, a typical response, commonly produced by ChatGPT, is to reject the user request with a message such as \textit{I'm sorry, but I can't fulfill that request.} Considering the exemplars shown in Figure~\ref{fig:demo}, such refusal is unacceptable to users and can lead to a degradation in user satisfaction.
+Currently, some research~\citep{wang2023decodingtrust,liu2023jailbreaking,wang2022toxicity} often focuses solely on determining whether the jailbreak prompt can successfully circumvent the constraints of LLMs, while ignoring output robustness.
+If a user query contains a malicious instruction, a typical response, as commonly produced by ChatGPT, is to reject the user's request with a message such as \textit{I'm sorry, but I can't fulfill that request}.
+Considering the exemplars shown in Figure 1, such refusal is unacceptable to users and can lead to a degradation in user satisfaction.
 Moreover, long-term observations~\citep{chen2023chatgpts} point out that ChatGPT has become safer and more conservative, but also provides less rationale for refusing to answer certain questions, demonstrating that excessive alignment can lead to decreased competence.